 So what’s the difference?

 The key difference between SMETS1 and the newer model, SMETS2, is that SMETS2 have the inbuilt functionality to let you change supplier without losing the meters’ 'smart' ability.

 In the not too distant future, existing SMETS1 meters will slowly be upgraded so that they can gain their smart functionality back.
 Our latest understanding is that the Data Communications Company (or 'DCC', who manage and transfer all smart meter data) will be updating the software on all SMETS1 meters remotely (no engineer visit required) throughout the second half of 2020.

 Will my smart meter work with Octopus?

-We use the smart meters made by the company Secure.
-Secure also supply meters to Utilita, First Utility, OVO, E.ON and Bristol Energy - so if you have a smart meter from them, and it’s a ‘Secure’ meter, it will work.
+If you have a SMETS1: We use the smart meters made by the company Secure.
+Secure also supply meters to Utilita, Shell, OVO, E.ON and Bristol Energy - so if you have a smart meter from them, and it’s a ‘Secure’ meter, it will work.
 (A different brand of meter from them unfortunately won’t.)